OWN IT NEO!

 + Read labels and seek out locally-produced foods at the grocery store or farmer’s market.
 Your next meal will generate value for Northeast Ohio and cut down on the emissions associated with transporting food long distances.

-+ Drink from the tap, especially if your community does not offer recycling.
++ Drink from the tap.
 This helps to reduce the amount of bottles in landfills and lakes, contribute to reduced municipal recycling costs, and in the long run transform the way this is done.

-+ Look into creating an organic fruit, vegetable, or herb garden on your lawn, or getting a plot in a community garden.
++ Look into creating a garden at home, or getting a plot in a community garden.
 This puts dollars and cents behind the satisfaction of living (partially) off your own land.

 + Use household cleaning products, solvents, and paints that are low in volatile organic compounds (VOCs) or contain no VOCs.
-This helps reduce the incidence of smog forming emissions, which keeps Northeast Ohio in attainment of national air quality standards and thus prevents additional federal regulation of industry and transportation.
+This helps reduce smog forming emissions, which keeps Northeast Ohio in attainment of national air quality standards and prevents additional federal regulation of industry and transportation.

 + Try composting as a means of diversifying waste streams and providing nutrients for gardens.
-By composting, you divert important nutrients from being wasted at the landfill to your personal or community.
+By composting, you divert important nutrients from being wasted at the landfill.